3-Ingredient One Pot Pasta

 - Ground meat.
 You can really use any ground meat, you have on hand.
 I typically use either lean ground beef or turkey.
 For a bolder, zesty taste, try using Italian sausage.

 - Marinara sauce.
 Chances are you have a favorite store-bought marinara sauce.
-We love either Rao’s Homemade Marinara Sauce or Organico Bello Marinara Pasta Sauce.
-If you’re feeling extra fancy, try my easy homemade marinara.
+We love Rao’s Homemade Marinara Sauce, but if you’re feeling extra fancy, try my easy homemade marinara.

 - Pasta.
 I typically use rotini, rigatoni or farfalle noodles, but feel free to use any pasta shape you’d like.
 Gluten-free pasta works, too.